Cherry Hill, New Jersey: Fire Department and EMS

-The Cherry Hill Fire Department is a career department consisting of four engines (1 engine, 2 Squrts, 1 Squad Company), two ladders, one rescue, one technical rescue unit, one haz-mat unit, one foam tender, and other specialized equipment, as well as 5 EMS units.
+The Cherry Hill Fire Department is a career department.
 It also has two volunteer units, the Cherry Hill Fire Police and the Special Services Unit ("Rehab 13"), which provides on scene support for the Cherry Hill Fire Department as well as departments throughout Southern New Jersey.
-On December 1, 2016, the department was awarded with an Insurance Services Office (ISO) Class 1 designation, a classification held by 130 of the 30,000 fire departments in the United States, and only three in New Jersey.
+In December 2016, the department was awarded with a Class 1 designation by the Insurance Services Office, a classification held by 130 of the 30,000 fire departments in the United States, and only three in New Jersey.
 Also in 2016, the department was accredited by the International Association of Fire Chiefs (IAFC).
-The Fire Chief is Chris Callan Sr.
+The Fire Chief is Wade Houlihan.

 The department also provides emergency medical services (EMS).
 The only hospital in Cherry Hill is Jefferson Cherry Hill Hospital, an extension of Philadelphia's Jefferson Health, located on Chapel Avenue.
 Residents also have access to nearby Virtua Hospitals in Voorhees Township, Marlton and Berlin as well as Cooper University Hospital and Our Lady of Lourdes Medical Center in Camden.